sperciva/sperciva.github.io/README.md

 ### Accessibility

 I strive to make my research available to all.
 I am currently in the process of creating screen-reader accessible versions of my papers, and welcome any input and feedback on making my website and research more accessible.
+[Arxiv Accessibility Forum](https://accessibility2023.arxiv.org/)